 Sometimes the best part of Christmas is that we find out cool/interesting things about our family members that we didn’t know.
 That is the whole point really – don’t assume that you know people just because they act a certain way or do certain things.
 There is often a lot more to people than we realize.

-If we want to stop being labelled and judged – it definitely helps if we don’t label other people either!
+If we want to stop being labeled and judged – it definitely helps if we don’t label other people either!

 I must admit I have gotten into a bit of a funk about Christmas.
 As I mentioned in my earlier post about my parents getting divorced I hated Christmas for a long time.
 A very long time.